Attendance

 • Take an interest in their children's education - ask about their experiences in the school and encourage them to take part in extra-curricular activities in the school

-• Discuss any possible problems their children are having in the school - contact the school's teacher or headteacher to discuss any serious incidents.
+• Discuss any possible problems their children are having in the school - contact the Head of Year to discuss any serious incidents.

-• Not to allow them to miss school for trivial reasons - especially reasons that parents wouldn't miss work for
+• Do not allow them to miss school for trivial reasons - especially reasons that parents wouldn't miss work for.

-• Not to take their children on holiday during school time
+• Do not take children on holiday during school time.

 Support for parents: